Looking to learn more about the different types of running shoes?

 That’s why today, dear reader, I decided to teach you about the many types of running shoes out there.

-The 5 Main Types Of Running Shoes
+The 5 Different Types Of Running Shoes

 In my opinion, there are primarily five types of running shoes you need to be familiar with.